OluwatosinOni-gif/Lita_Class_Documentation/README.md

 Backticks (`) are used to write code, including SQL, inline or in blocks.

-Colon syntax (:emoji:) displays emojis, such as 😆.
+Colon syntax (: emoji:) displays emojis, such as 😆.

 Pipes (|) are used to create tables.